bdescalzo/SE_Project/extended-event-flows.md

 **A1: Logged User confirmation not granded**
 - At step 2, if Logged User doesn't accept deletion of project:
   1. The deletion prompt is closed.
-  2. System returns to previous state.
+  2. System returns to previous state and process ends.

 **A2: Error in deletion**
 - At step 3, if System fails to delete the project (due to an error when accessing or modifying the database):
   1. Logged User is warned about the error and prompted to try again.
-  2. System returns to previous state.
+  2. System returns to previous state and process ends.